broadinstitute/python-cert_manager/README.md

 ./dev.bash
 ```

 The first time you run the script, it should build the [Docker][4] image and then drop you into the container's shell.
 The directory where you cloned this repository should be volume mounted in to `/working`, which should also be the current working directory.
 From there, you can make changes as you see fit.
-Tests can be run from the `/working` directory by simply typing `green` as [green][5] has been setup to with the correct parameters.
+Tests can be run from the `/working` directory by simply typing `pytest` as [pytest][5] has been setup to with the correct parameters.

 ## Changelog